Health Risks of Low Hormones

 Heart disease remains the number one cause of death for American women, and declining hormones could be a factor.

 Estrogen supports all aspects of the cardiovascular system.
-Estrogen protects the endothelium (cells that line blood vessels), promotes nitric oxide production (allowing blood vessels to dilate), and has anti-inflammatory and antioxidant actions.
+Estrogen protects13 the endothelium (cells that line blood vessels), promotes nitric oxide production (allowing blood vessels to dilate), and has anti-inflammatory and antioxidant actions.

 The loss of ovarian estrogen disrupts cardiometabolic health, increasing oxidative stress, inflammation, and strains the cardiovascular system.

-Premature menopause may put additional strain on the heart and is associated with an increased risk of coronary heart disease, heart attacks, and stroke.
+Premature menopause may put additional strain on the heart and is associated with an increased risk14 of coronary heart disease, heart attacks, and stroke.

 All-Cause Mortality

-Premature menopause increases the risk of early mortality and overall mortality.
-Interestingly, later age with natural menopause is associated with longevity, suggesting the protective effects of prolonged exposure to ovarian hormones.
+Premature menopause increases the risk of early mortality and overall mortality15.
+Interestingly, later age with natural menopause is associated with longevity16, suggesting the protective effects of prolonged exposure to ovarian hormones.

 Primary Ovarian Insufficiency Treatment and HRT